hydro-informatics/hydro-informatics.github.io/exercises/ex-sp.md

 ### Convert Daily Flows to Monthly Volumes

-The sequent peak algorithm takes monthly flow volumes, which corresponds to the sum of daily average discharge multiplied with the duration of one day (e.g, 11.0 m³/s · 24 h/d · 3600 s/h).
-Reading the flow data as above shown results in annual flow tables (average daily flows in m³/s) with the `numpy.array`s of the shape 31x12 arrays (matrices) for every year.
-We want to get the column sums and multiply the sum with 24 h/d · 3600 s/h.
+The sequent peak algorithm takes monthly flow volumes, which corresponds to the sum of daily average discharge multiplied with the duration of one day (e.g, 11.0 m$^3$/s $\cdot$ 24 h/d $\cdot$ 3600 s/h).
+Reading the flow data as above shown results in annual flow tables (average daily flows in m$^3$/s) with the `numpy.array`s of the shape 31x12 arrays (matrices) for every year.
+We want to get the column sums and multiply the sum with 24 h/d $\cdot$ 3600 s/h.
 Because the monthly volumes are in the order of million cubic meters (CMS), dividing the monthly sums by `10**6` will simplify the representation of numbers.

-Write a function (e.g., `def daily2monthly(daily_flow_series)`) to perform the conversion of daily average flow series to monthly volumes in 10<sup>6</sup>m³:
+Write a function (e.g., `def daily2monthly(daily_flow_series)`) to perform the conversion of daily average flow series to monthly volumes in 10$^{6}$m$^3$:

 1. The function should be called for every dictionary entry (year) of the data series.
 Therefore, the input argument `daily_flow_series` should be a `numpy.array` with the shape being `(31, 12)`.
 1. To get column-wise (monthly) statistics, transpose the input array:<br>`daily_flow_series = np.transpose(daily_flow_series)`